Kiran01bm/cloudformation-templates/openshift-related/3zoneHA/ReadMe.md

 ## ec2WithSecGroups.yaml
 1. This is for 3 zone deployment.
-2. Validated on us-east-2
+2. Validated on us-east-2.
-3. Update Bastion CIDR i.e inboundCIDRRangeIPv4 for Public vs Private Network Deployment
+3. Update Bastion CIDR i.e inboundCIDRRangeIPv4 for Public vs Private Network Deployment.
 4. Micorsegmentation in the form on fine grained Role based SG's

+## computeWithoutBastion.json
+1. This is for 3 zone deployment.
+2. Validated on us-east-2.
+3. Encryption as rest with EBS volumes encrypted with Customer Managed keys.
+4. Micorsegmentation in the form on fine grained Role based SG's.

 ## VM Storage